Some Megachurches to Close on Christmas

 It is almost unheard of for a Christian church to cancel services on a Sunday, and opponents of the closures are accusing these congregations of bowing to secular culture.

 "This is a consumer mentality at work: 'Let's not impose the church on people.
-Let's not make church in any way inconvenient,'" said David Wells, professor of history and systematic theology at
+Let's not make church in any way inconvenient,'" said David Wells, professor of history and systematic theology at Gordon-Conwell Theological Seminary, a leading evangelical school in Hamilton, Mass.
+"I think what this does is feed into the individualism that is found throughout American culture, where everyone does their own thing."

-Christmas plan multiple services in the days leading up to the holiday, including on Christmas Eve.
+The churches closing on Christmas plan multiple services in the days leading up to the holiday, including on Christmas Eve.
 Most normally do not hold Christmas Day services, preferring instead to mark the holiday in the days and night before.
 However, Sunday worship has been a Christian practice since ancient times.

-Cally Parkinson, a spokeswoman for Willow Creek Community Church in South Barrington, Ill., said church leaders decided that organizing services on a Christmas Sunday would not be the most effective use of staff and volunteer resources.
+(Cally Parkinson, a spokeswoman for Willow Creek Community Church in South Barrington, Ill., said church leaders decided that organizing services on a Christmas Sunday would not be the most effective use of staff and volunteer resources.
 The last time Christmas fell on a Sunday was 1994, and only a small number of people showed up to pray, she said.

 "If our target and our mission is to reach the unchurched, basically the people who don't go to church, how likely is it that they'll be going to church on Christmas morning?" she said.